-Black Spruce (Picea mariana), Peppermint (Mentha piperita), Black Pepper (Piper nigrum), Juniperberry (Juniperus communis) and Hyssop (Hyssopus officinalis ct decumbens), Helichrysum (italicum)
+Black Spruce (Picea mariana), Peppermint (Mentha piperita), Black Pepper (Piper nigrum), Juniperberry (Juniperus communis), Hyssop (Hyssopus officinalis ct decumbens), Helichrysum (italicum)

 Children?
-Do not apply on or near the face of infants or young children.
+Do not apply on or near the face of infants or young children under 10 years.
 Oral use not recommended for children under 5.
 Diffuse with care (about 2 drops) around 3-6 year old children.
 Consider HEO's Ouch!
 Gentle Blend.

 Click here for information about internal usage.